 Understand Delivery Spread When Moving Out of State

 Why the spread?
 Moving companies often use one truck to ship multiple customers’ belongings.
 If they didn’t, moving out of state would be outrageously expensive for both you and the moving company.
-While you can gauge the delivery spread by setting your loading date, the ultimate length of the delivery spread is subject to other variables including the move distance, time of year, and how much you need to ship (more items mean a shorter delivery spread).
+While you can gauge the delivery spread by setting your loading date, the ultimate length of the delivery spread is subject to other variables including the move distance, time of year, and how much you need to ship.

 Prepare to Ship Your Car When Moving Out of State